aqerd/CVbuilder/README.md

 ## 🎨 Site design
 Site was created by Ruslan Suleymanov in Figma.
 See this project on [Behance](https://www.behance.net/gallery/215413437/CVbuilder)
+Want to create new theme?
+See this [documentation](https://github.com/aqerd/CVbuilder/blob/main/THEMES.md)

 ## 🧑‍💻 Credits
 Project made by **Ruslan Suleymanov**, **Rasul Gasanbekov** and **Vladimir Golubev** for Python course at Ural Federal University